ZaidH24881/LungSight/README.md

 Vite will print a local URL (usually http://localhost:5173).
 The frontend will call the backend at VITE_API_BASE.

+4) Upload Image
+See Data
+Compare data with another x ray
+Can print results as a PDF

 🔑API Keys Needed
 When API is utilized: Hoppr API key is needed, add in .env